barantoro/baran-component/README.md

 ### Button Component

-The `BButton` component is a customizable button with various props and events.
+The `BaranButton` component is a customizable button with various props and events.
 Extended from Vuetify.

 #### Props